 •The same font face, size, and style are used for all text item types of a particular document type (such as the XML generic document type).
 Within a document type, only the text color and background color of individual text types can be changed.
 This enables the syntax coloring feature.

-•In the Generic XML category, the Element names text type consists of three subtypes: (i) Element names applies to element names that are not selected; (ii) Element names - match applies to those element names that are selected (names in which the cursor is placed) and where the start tag name matches the end tag name; (i) Element names - match error applies to those element names that are selected, but where the start tag name matches the end tag name.
+•In the Generic XML category, the Element names text type consists of three subtypes: (i) Element names applies to element names that are not selected; (ii) Element names - match applies to those element names that are selected (names in which the cursor is placed) and where the start tag name matches the end tag name; (iii) Element names - match error applies to those element names that are selected, but where the start tag name does not match the end tag name.
 Element names that are being edited will therefore be highlighted with different background colors according to whether the start tag names match the end tag names or not.
 These highlight colors can be changed by changing the respective background colors.
 Highlighting is turned on by default, and can be turned off by deselecting the Highlight elements option in the Text View Settings dialog.

 •The settings in the XULE category apply: (i) to the XULE document in the main window, and (ii) to XULE rules that are entered in the XULE window.